sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 ![AWS CDK App Architecture](/assets/diagrams/aws-cdk-app-architecture.png)

-We haven't had a chance to look at some CDK code in detail yet, but you can define the AWS account and region that you want your CDK stack to be deployed to.
+You can define the AWS account and region that you want your CDK stack to be deployed to.

 ``` javascript
 new MyStack(app, "my-stack", { env: { account: "1234", region: "us-east-1" } });